renthus/renthus/README.md

 │
 ├─▣ Python Developer for Cybersecurity
-├─▣ Cyber Threat Intelligence Analyst at Apura Cyber Intelligence S/A ├─▣ In progress: (1) Software Engineering Bachelor
+├─▣ Cyber Threat Intelligence Analyst at Apura Cyber Intelligence S/A ├─▣ Software Engineering Bachelor in progress
 ├─▣ <a href="https://renthus.github.io/curriculo/" target="_blank">My Resume by Competency / Portfolio</a>
 │
 └───────────────────────────────────────────────────────────────▰▰▰